 Hubbard Squash.
 Captain Knott Martin was a master mariner from Marblehead, Mass.
 On returning from one of his voyages in 1854 he introduced his neighbor, Elizabeth Hubbard, to a strange, foreign vegetable.
 It was a squash.
 Elizabeth began extolling its virtues to a seed merchant, James Gregory, and he decided to produce seeds from the vegetable to market.
 Since no one could tell him the name of the vegetable, he dubbed it the Hubbard Squash.
-It can grow to 45 pounds and can last in the pantry for months, making it a valuable addition to any garden.
+It can grow to 45 pounds and last in the pantry for months, making it a valuable addition to any garden.
 There are competing theories as to how the squash got its name, but we’re sticking with this one.

 German Chocolate Cake.
 Though it may sound improbable, German chocolate cake is not German.
 It gets its name from Samuel German who worked for Dorchester’s Baker’s Chocolate Company.
 The company produced its dark “German’s Chocolate” bearing Samuel German’s name.
 It was adapted as the standard chocolate brand to be used in making a German chocolate cake, the chocolate layer cake with pecans, coconut and cherries on top that became wildly popular in the 1950s.
 German Chocolate Cake day is June 11, which is as good an excuse as any to bake one of these delicious dessert treats.

 Bartlett Pear.
-The most common pear in America, the Bartlett Pear, is names for Enoch Bartlett, a Dorchester, Mass. farmer.
-Bartlett bought his farm from James Carter who planted his land with Bartlett’s around 1799.
-To connoisseurs, the flavor of the Bartlett epitomizes the pearishness that they seek in the fruit.
+The most common pear in America, the Bartlett Pear, is names for Enoch Bartlett, a Dorchester, Mass., farmer.
+Bartlett bought his farm from James Carter, who planted his land with Bartletts around 1799.
+To connoisseurs, the flavor of the Bartlett epitomizes the pearishness they seek in the fruit.
 Carter had imported the pear trees from Europe, where they are known as Williams pears.
 Farmer Bartlett apparently did not know what to call them, and so when he began marketing them he named them after himself.
 The name stuck.
 By the time people identified the Bartlett as being the same as the Williams pear, it was wildly popular in North America and kept its new name.

 Needhams.
-The Needham candy, a chocolate-covered coconut and potato sweet that is popular in Maine, was actually invented in the candy kitchens of John Seavey in Auburn, Maine around 1872.
+The Needham candy, a chocolate-covered coconut and potato sweet that is popular in Maine, was actually invented in the candy kitchens of John Seavey in Auburn, Maine, around 1872.
 But the modest Mr. Seavey chose not to name them after himself or his employee who dreamed them up.
 Rather, he named them after George Needham, a well known minister of the day who had settled in Boston from his native England.
 Needham’s remarkable life had very little to do with the candy that keeps his name alive today.

 Joe Froggers.
 In Marblehead, Mass., Joe Frogger cookies have been a prized sweet for generations.
 They are large ginger cookies first baked by a man known as Old Black Joe Brown and his wife Lucretia, known as Aunty Crese.
-Joe was a soldier in the American Revolution.
+Joe served as a soldier in the American Revolution.
 After the war, he and his wife ran a tavern on Gingerbread Hill near a small pond filled with frogs.
 Hence the name ‘Joe Frogger.’
 The cookies kept for a long time, and sailors and fishermen took barrels of Joe Froggers with them on their voyages.